-Effective Date: Effective for tax years beginning on or after January 1, 2003
+Effective Date: Effective for tax years beginning on or after January 1, 2003 generating equipment expenditures.

-Description: Taxpayers may claim a credit equal to 20 percent of qualified fuel cell electric generating equipment expenditures.
 Qualifying expenditures are associated with the purchase of on-site electricity generation systems utilizing proton exchange membrane fuel cells of up to 25 kilowatts of rated capacity, and used in the taxpayer's principal residence in New York.
 The maximum credit is \$1,500, and taxpayers may carry over any unused credit for five years.